medric/dynamic-forms-ts/README.md

 #### b.
 Inline Model Parsing

-You can also use class-based models to define and parse forms directly in your code:
+You can define and parse forms directly in your code using class-based models:

 ```ts
 class PhoneForm {